 On my second day I was not sure what to do.
 I already saw everything that was in our guidebook, So I decided to visit the local market in the older part of town near the clocktower.
 The colourful and lively bazaar selling fresh fruits and vegetables was the first place in Pristina where I felt Kosovo’s unique atmosphere.
 The mix of Turkish and Eastern European Balkan vibes.
 Even though the bazaar is not as beautiful as the other old towns, this is the best thing to do in Pristina.

 To end with a positive note.
 Pristina has some really nice and hip cafe’s.
 I spent considerable time in Soma’s book station.
 The combination of books, great food and healthy smoothies always does well with me.
 Kosovo has great coffee too and other great cafes are Dit e nat, Liburnia, Che bar and Prince coffee house.

 Daytrip 1: Gracanica monastery

 I honestly did not see Gracanica monastery, because its beautiful frescoes were in the process of being renovated while I was there (august 2017), but hopefully this will be finished by the time you read this.

 Kosovo’s restaurants offer huge portions of delicious meals.
-Trying Kosovar food is one of the best things to do in Kosovo.
-Kosovar cuisine is influenced by both Turkish and Balkan food.
+Trying Kosovar food is one of the best things about backpacking Kosovo.
+It’s cuisine is influenced by both Turkish and Balkan food.
 This means a lot of meat and fresh salads.

 The plentiful kebaptore provide grilled meats for little money and are some of the best places to go for a quick and cheap lunch.